LeoonZHANG/libsg/README.md

 ## Fast and powerful

 There are many modules in this library, and lots of them are optimized.
+You can create high performance application with libsg.

 ## Todo list
 Add CMake script.